MazrimT/autopressy/readme.md

 Just a fun script to test automating keystrokes in different ways

 # TODO:
-put the stuff the code will do into a config file and run from that instead
+* put the stuff the code will do into a config file and run from that instead
+* instead of starting direct there should be a small gui with a start/stop button

 # What it will do
 * give you a 5 second countdown to be able to tab over to the window you want it to interact with